 Each organization is required to have at least one representative of a major purchaser or user of its services available, either in person or by other means, to be interviewed by the survey team.
 Although the organization generally chooses the individuals to be interviewed during the survey, the survey team may select other stakeholders to interview.
 An organization has the option of inviting third-party representatives to observe the orientation and exit conferences.
 Observations of interviews and survey team meetings, however, are prohibited because of the confidential nature of the matters discussed.

 The Survey

-Note: The daily schedule of a survey will vary for each organization.
-The following is only a sample.
+The following is a sample survey schedule, which will vary for each organization.